Students find their niche (or niches) in any of Hood's 60+ social, academic, creative, cultural and musical clubs and organizations.

-Blue & Grey Today is a bi-weekly school newspaper that addresses student concerns and provides a forum to discuss changes on campus.
-The Blue & Grey Today is staffed by student writers and photographers.
+The Blue and Grey is a bi-weekly school newspaper that addresses student concerns and provides a forum to discuss changes on campus.
+The Blue and Grey is staffed by student writers and photographers.

 Wisteria is Hood's creative arts journal, an entirely student-produced magazine of students' artistic and written works.
 Wisteria is issued bi-annually.

 The Hood College Chamber Singers is open by audition to any member of the Hood College Choir.
 The singers present musical programs for the cultural enhancement of the entire College community.

 Hood College Choir